User Guide

 Keyword(s) in the requirement | View positions with a requirement that contains the keywords(s) |

-The positions displayed can be sorted by their name using the parameter s/SORT_ARGUMENT
+The positions displayed can be sorted by their name using the parameter s/SORT_ARGUMENT.

 Examples:

-list -p f/req a/Java s/dsc
+list -p s/asclist -p f/name a/Software Engineerlist -p f/req a/Java s/dsc

 Passing Interviews : pass